 Most clenching and grinding is caused by emotional stress or anxiety.
 To stop bruxism from occurring, you should start by addressing any stressful situations in your life.
 Then, take these steps to relax before bed:

 - Let go of negative thoughts: Keep a notepad by your bed.
 If you feel anxiety before bedtime, take five minutes to write down your feelings then put down the pen and retire for the night.
-This process may help calm the negative recurring thoughts that could be the cause of nighttime clenching.
+This process may help calm the negative recurring thoughts that could be the cause of night-time clenching.

-- Practice mindful awareness: As you close your eyes to drift off to sleep, become aware of the tension in your jaw.
+- Practise mindful awareness: As you close your eyes to drift off to sleep, become aware of the tension in your jaw.
 Sometimes just the motion of putting your head on the pillow signals the jaw to start clenching.
 Consciously loosen and relax the muscles in your jaw and your face.
 If you wake during the night, repeat the relaxation process.

-- Ask your partner for help: If your bed mate hears you grinding at night, ask him to give you a nudge.
+- Ask your partner for help: If your bed mate hears you grinding at night, ask them to give you a nudge.
 When you wake, repeat the mindful awareness exercise before you go back to sleep.

 - Consider a mouthguard: If you still need help to learn how to stop clenching teeth at night, talk to your dentist about getting a mouthguard.
-You can purchase a mouthguard at many local drugstores or your dentist may recommend that you have one custom made.
+You can purchase a mouthguard at many local pharmacies or your dentist may recommend that you have one custom made.